aravind-3105/Statistical-Methods-in-AI-Assignments/README.md

 # Statistical Methods in AI Assignments

-This repository contains a collection of assignments for the **Statistical Methods in AI** course.
+This repository contains a collection of assignments for the **Statistical Methods in AI** Spring 2023 course prepared during my tenure as a Teaching Assistant along with other TAs.
 Each assignment is organized into its own directory and includes a set of questions, code, and data related to various topics in AI and machine learning.

 ## Assignment Structure